tyrootechnology/vid.ai-app/README.md

 ### Requirements
 - Use Android Studio 2.0 or higher
 - Target Android API level 14 or higher (added in sdk version 1.0.7)

+### Register App
-- Recommended: Please contact support@tyroo.com for register the application.
+- Please contact support@tyroo.com for register the application.

 ### Adding the SDK to your Project